 The following screen is displayed.

-39. When you select the Send email notification to admins when a pin is submitted checkbox, an email is sent to the recipient each time a pin is dropped on the map.
+32. When you select the Turn on acknowledgement to admin option, an email is sent to the admin each time a pin is dropped on the map.

 A quick note on Accessibility: It is worth noting that the eHQ Places tool is partially accessible, participants using a screen reader will be able to tab through the menu and zoom in and out.
 To understand how this map will appears to participants and how these features can be used, read our article on Understanding the participant view of Places.
 You will still need to provide an alternative method of engagement such as an Ideas Tool or Survey, to engage with participants with accessibility requirements.